manuel-larbi/sso-security-context-library/README.md

 # Custom Security Context Library
-This library is tailored to target specific patterns I encountered during Spring Security configuration relating to access levels in `ARMS`.
+This library is designed
-As at the development of this library, it only works for users using `Spring Boot` in `ARMS`.
+to target specific patterns for implementing Spring Security configurations related to access levels in your project.
-The blueprint is designed to be used by developers to configure the security context configuration and reduce the hassle of setting up the security configurations.
+It helps developers streamline the security context setup and minimize the boilerplate code required for configuring security, particularly when working with JWT.

 > These are the requirements that must be met to be able to use this library effectively